Hanson, Massachusetts: Geography

 According to the United States Census Bureau, the town has a total area of 40.6 sqkm, of which 38.9 sqkm is land and 1.7 sqkm, or 4.21%, is water.
 It is the 250th largest town in the Commonwealth, over seven square miles smaller than the average.
-Hanson is considered one of the inland towns of Massachusetts's South Shore, and is bordered by Rockland and Hanover to the north, Pembroke to the east, Halifax to the south, East Bridgewater to the west, and Whitman to the northwest.
+Hanson is considered one of the inland towns of Massachusetts's South Shore and is bordered by Rockland and Hanover to the north, Pembroke to the east, Halifax to the south, East Bridgewater to the west, and Whitman to the northwest.
 Hanson is located approximately 9 mi east of Brockton, 13 mi south of Quincy, and 18 mi south-southeast of Boston.

 Mostly flatland, the highest elevation in town is Bonney Hill at 152 ft, making it one of the highest points in Plymouth County.
-Another hill of prominence is Almshouse Hill near the current day center of town and named for the Josiah Cushing home (built in 1763), which was purchased in 1837 and used as an almshouse until 1902.
+Another hill of prominence is Almshouse Hill near the current-day center of town and named for the Josiah Cushing home (built in 1763), which was purchased in 1837 and used as an almshouse until 1902.

-Hanson, like many towns in central Plymouth County, is dominated by lakes, rivers and swamps.
+Hanson, like many towns in central Plymouth County, is dominated by lakes, rivers, and swamps.
 The largest ponds include Oldham Pond along the Pembroke town line, Indian Head Pond (the source of Indian Head Brook) just south of Oldham Pond, Maquan Pond, located east of the center of the town, and Wampatuck Pond, located in the center of the town.
 In addition to Indian Head Brook, the town has several other brooks and rivers, including the Shumatuscacant River and Poor Meadow Brook to the west, and White Oak Brook to the south.
 To the north of town lies the Little Cedar Swamp, along Indian Head Brook.
-There is a small town forest and two camps, Rainbow Camp and Camp Kiwanee, within the town as well.
+There is a small town forest and two camps, Rainbow Camp and Camp Kiwanee, within the town.
 Burrage Pond Wildlife Management Area lies mainly in the section of town called Burrage or South Hanson.
 About half of the 1625 acre are in Hanson, the other half in Halifax.

 Neighborhoods

-Historically, the town of Hanson was home to a number of unique and distinct villages.
+Historically, the town of Hanson was home to several unique and distinct villages.
 From the town's early history into the 1900s, the United States Postal Service maintained offices at Hanson Center (Harding's Corner), North Hanson (North Hanson Railroad Station), Bryantville, Monponsett and South Hanson.
 By 1940, only the South Hanson and Monponsett Post Offices remained open, with Bryantville being moved to the Pembroke side of the road.
 That same year, the Post Office would change the South Hanson name to just Hanson.
 Today, some distinct neighborhoods still exist, while South Hanson and Monponsett tend to be the most well known.